betaglot/plantabeta/docs/guide/Who/ExperiencedPlanter.md

 # Experienced Planter

-## Learn How to be an Ambidextrous Planter
+## How to be an AmbidextrousPlanter

 To reduce injury caused by repetitive strain.

 ::: details DesignProcess: PaperPhoto

+## How to become an ElitePlanter

+- Highballer
+- Company Highballer
+- Record setting Highballer

 ## DesignProcess: PaperPhoto